SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 World Tree of Hope at Grace Cathedral

-Beginning December 5, 2022 with the annual tree lighting ceremony, you can stop by anytime to see the dazzling Tree of Hope on display in Grace Cathedral.
-At 22 feet tall, it is the largest origami-decorated Christmas tree in the world.
+Beginning December 8, 2025, with the annual tree lighting ceremony, you can stop by anytime to see the dazzling Tree of Hope on display in Grace Cathedral.
+At 22 feet tall, it is the world's largest origami-decorated Christmas tree.

-It's covered in over 15,000 handmade paper cranes and stars that each contain hopeful messages for the future contributed by people of all nationalities.
+It's adorned with over 15,000 handmade paper cranes and stars, each containing hopeful messages for the future, contributed by people of all nationalities.
 Simply walk inside to visit.

 >> Use the Hop On Hop Off to get here